topvisor/horde-text-diff/README.md

 Based on project https://github.com/horde/Text_Diff alpha fork no production version and has been ready to production use with support InlineRenderer.

+# Why exactly current version lib?

+- The most relevant on 2024-01-01
+- Support php 8.3
+- PSR-4
+- Fixed some bugs

 # Why Text diff by Horde?

 Is the best lib for text diff in php.
 Is wise and experienced.